Therapeutic product vigilance

 2.3 Health professionals, patients and consumers

-Health professionals, patients and consumers are encouraged to inform the TGA of any problems they encounter (hazards, adverse events, malfunctions, and non-compliance) with regulated therapeutic products throughout their lifecycle including products used in a clinical trial setting.
-Information on how to report problems to the TGA can be found on the Reporting problems page.
+Health professionals, patients and consumers are encouraged to inform the TGA of any problems they encounter (hazards, adverse events, malfunctions, and non-compliance) with regulated therapeutic products throughout their lifecycle, including products used in a clinical trial setting.
+Information on how to report problems to the TGA can be found at 'Report a problem'.

 The TGA is working towards integration of internationally harmonised vigilance tools that will strengthen the current system and facilitate international work sharing and information sharing arrangements.